ZioYuri78/GraphAStarExample/README.md

 #### AHexGrid
-The HexGrid class is rough implementation of an hexagonal grid actor, the most important function is AHexGrid::CreateGrid, is based on the [Red Blob Games implementation](https://www.redblobgames.com/grids/hexagons/implementation.html#map-shapes) so i strongly suggest to read the linked article, i just want to oint out two things.
+The HexGrid class is a rough implementation of an hexagonal grid actor, the most important function is AHexGrid::CreateGrid, is based on the [Red Blob Games implementation](https://www.redblobgames.com/grids/hexagons/implementation.html#map-shapes) so i strongly suggest to read the linked article, i just want to oint out two things.

 1. I'm using a delegate at each step of the "creation" so we can delegate the creation of the tiles to another function or Blueprint Event, this delegate is optional so you are not obliged to use it, to do it you need to mark the function parameter with the AutoCreateRefTerm UFUNCTION metadata